 Our music therapist works as a member of our interdisciplinary team to help support and address development of physical, emotional, sensory, cognitive and social needs of individuals with vision loss.
-The music therapist assesses the strengths and needs of students and utilizes music to address nonmusical goals.
-Through musical involvement in the therapeutic context, students’ abilities are strengthened and transferred to other areas of their lives.
+The music therapist assesses the strengths and needs of individuals and utilizes music to target nonmusical goals.
+Through musical involvement in the therapeutic context, individuals’ abilities are strengthened and transferred to other areas of their lives.

 Learn more about our Music Therapy